alexdglover/sabbatical/_posts/2022-07-05-day-45-closing-thoughts.markdown

 with a hangover feels right.
 The weather is cloudy, cool, with rain forecasted for most of the day.
 The plan is to recover, reflect, and watch
 Independence Day.

+## Closing thoughts

 Looking back on the last 45 days, with no judgement, with objective observation, I can say a few things.
 Using time well is *almost* as important as having free time.
 Even with no job, there were lots of cases where I didn't have time to do something.
 Too close to another item in my itinerary, unable to schedule because I was waiting on someone else's schedule, people weren't available, businesses/parks weren't open yet, inclement weather.

 This is part of the reason why I played video games so often.

-## Closing thoughts
+It's easy to do with no notice or planning, can be played for anywhere between 5 and
+500 minutes, and has so few requirements/dependencies (like weather or other people).
+I think video games are like snacks - easy to consume, but that's specifically why you need to watch your consumption.
+It's easier to eat a handful of chips than a cutting up a healthy orange.
+We just need to make the effort to have the orange some times.

 ### Outcomes